kwilliamson34/arch-upskill/posts/system-design-1.md

 - Scale your data tier by sharding
 - Split tiers into individual services
 - Monitor your system and use automation tools

+### Message Queue / Event Queue

+This is a preferred architecture for scalability and reliability.

+- "a durable component, stored in memory"
+- intelligently distributes asynchronous requests
+- producers can post messages when consumers are unavailable
+- consumers (e.g. job workers) can read messages wehn producers are unavailable
+- producers and consumers can be scaled independently, e.g. when the queue gets backed up, or by time of day

 ### Capacity / performance estimation